 - keep records of formal supervision meetings

 - carry our research effectively, to submit work regularly and to an adequate standard against a timescale agreed with your supervisor/s

 - attend appropriate training courses, personal development programmes and research seminars in consultation with your supervisor/s.

 Please see the code of practice for research degree candidatures for all responsibilities of postgraduate researchers and supervisors.

 As part of your work load you will also be expected to undertake other professional activity such as attending conferences and undertaking fieldwork.

 Fieldwork is any activity carried out by students for the purpose of their research outside of the university.
 This could include archaeological digs, environmental surveys, or interviews.
 Fieldwork does not include placements but does include meetings and conferences in the UK and abroad.

-You must ensure to work with your supervisor(s) and the Faculty Health and Safety Manager to ensure that the correct assessments/ approvals are sought prior to going on fieldwork, for further information please see the Wellbeing, Safety and Health website
+You must ensure to work with your supervisor/s and your faculty Health and Safety Manager to ensure that the correct assessments and approvals are sought prior to going on fieldwork.
+For further information please see the Wellbeing, Safety and Health website

 International PGRs conducting fieldwork outside of the UK for one month or longer must complete a Change of Study Location form

 Sometimes teaching experience or other professional placements might be beneficial for your career development.
 Please consult your supervisor before undertaking any teaching or professional placements to discuss if it will affect the amount of time it takes you to complete your studies.
 See the University’s Code of Practice for postgraduate researchers engaged in teaching for more information.
 Full-time students are subject to a limit of 250 hours of paid activities associated with teaching or professional practice within the University.
 Some sponsoring bodies may include a lower limit for paid activities per session.